De-Fontein/planning-center-yt-stream-creator/readme.md

 I wrote this script for our tech team at church, so they can easily create a YouTube stream from a service in PlanningCenter.

+## TODOs:
+- Allow a user to automatically add each stream to a certain configurable playlist.
+- Prevent invalid YouTube stream titles (e.g. newlines)
+- Allow the user to modify the (filtered) stream title before stream creation (filter it again after).

 ## Usage